NelKG/nels-yoga/README.md

 ### Frameworks, Libraries & Programs Used
 1. Languages Used - HTML and CSS were used to build his website
 2. Frameworks

-3. Balsamiq was used to create wireforms
+3. Balsamiq was used to create wireframes
 4. Git for version control
-5. Github to save and store files for the website
+5. Github to save and store files for the website7.
-6. Google fonts to use the font code used on the website
+6. Google fonts to use the font code used on the website9.
-7. Font Awesome fro the icons used on the website
+7. Font Awesome fro the icons used on the website11.
 8. Google Dev tools to assist with the reponsiveness